Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: RSOI-altermagnet based Josephson junction: Thermoelectric diode

 \subsection{Results and discussions}

-In this subsection, we present our results for the thermoelectric current in the RSOI-AM based JJ and discuss the diode effect in the thermoelectric current as a function of the superconducting phase difference, AM strength, junction temperature, and chemical potential.
+In this subsection, we present our results for the thermoelectric current in the RSOI-AM-based JJ and discuss the diode effect in the thermoelectric current as a function of the superconducting phase difference, AM strength, junction temperature, and chemical potential.